YashShivhare007/QuadB/README.md

    npm run dev
    ```

-   The frontend should now be accessible at `http://localhost:3000` (or whichever port is specified in your configuration).
+   The frontend should now be accessible at `http://localhost:5173` (or whichever port is specified in the rerminal by vite).

 ### Backend